 Flawed' green cars guide under review

-Written on the 5th of March 2013 by ABC News
+Written on the 5 March 2013 by ABC News

 Electric cars score top marks for their environmental impact, but researchers say the Federal Government's vehicle rating system is flawed.

 Plans are being made to overhaul the system.

 One of the few electric cars on Australian roads has a price tag of more than $50,000 and is driven by Adelaide's Lord Mayor Stephen Yarwood.

 "It's totally silent, so very peaceful, a relaxing experience, exceptionally reliable," he said.

 Electric cars get five stars on the Federal Government's green vehicle guide website, which is based on standardised tests for carbon dioxide and toxic emissions.

 Not having an exhaust pipe gives electric cars a big advantage.

 Dr Rocco Zito of the University of South Australia said its Transport Systems Centre was working on a better way to rate both electric and petrol cars to consider a wider range of issues, such as the battery of an electric car and its disposal.